harvester/harvester/docs/create-vm.md

 1. Choose the option to create either one or multiple VM instances.
 1. The VM name is required.
 1. (Optional) you can select to use the VM template.
-By default we have added iso, raw, and Windows image templates.
+By default we have added ISO, raw, and Windows image templates.
-1. Configure the CPU and Memory of the VM
+1. Configure the CPU and Memory of the VM.
 1. Select a custom VM image.
 1. Select SSH keys or upload a new one.
 1. To add more disks to the VM, go to the **Volumes** tab.
 The default disk will be the root disk.